chingu-voyages/v42-toucans-team-01/README.md

-# voyage-tasks
-Chuck Norris Facts App
+# Chuck Norris Facts App

 ## Description
 This app was made by a group of volunteers to exercise agile development, "commit discipline" and a collaborative git environment.